What Happens When We Replace a Signal Instead of Supporting It?

-There’s a conversation happening right now around appetite, blood sugar, and weight…
+There’s a growing conversation happening around appetite, blood sugar, and weight.

 But underneath that momentum, there’s a quieter question that doesn’t get asked very often: